codefresh-io/docs.codefresh.io/_docs/promotions/create-promotion-sequence.md

 ### Prerequisites
 1. [Configuration Runtime]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#designating-configuration-runtimes)
    The Configuration Runtime is a GitOps Runtime that stores the manifests of the promotion entities.
-   Designate at least one GitOps Runtime as the Cofiguration Runtime.
+   Designate at least one GitOps Runtime as the Configuration Runtime.
    If no GitOps Runtime has been designated as such, Codefresh assigns one of the existing Runtimes.

 1. Admin permissions